 What is Year of the Rat?

 The Chinese zodiac relates each year to an animal, for a cycle of 12 years.
-Chinese New Year is January 28, 2017, which marks the beginning of Year of the Rooster.
-People born in the Year of the Rooster tend to confident, honest, hardworking, and like being around people.
+Chinese New Year commences on January 25, 2020, which marks the beginning of Year of the Rat.
+The Rat symbolizes wealth and surplus.
+People born in the Year of the Rat are said to be optimistic, energetic and well-liked.

 San Diego Tet Festival